 For each disclosure, you must confirm if you (or another representative of your entity) have previously discussed the disclosure with us.
-All fields must be completed for each disclosure, no matter what answer you provide.
+All fields must be completed for each disclosure, no matter what answer you provide to this question.

 RTP category